-The human brain is the most complex object in the known Universe, with as many neurons as there are trees in the Amazon rain-forest.
-The number of possible connections in a single human brain is said to exceed the number of particles in the universe.
+The human brain is the most complex object in the known universe, with as many neurons as there are trees in the Amazon rainforest or stars in the galaxy.
 But what are we doing with this extraordinary organ between our ears?
-Reading Hello is what.
-Doing the lottery in the pathetic hope that things would be all right if we were on a yacht.